 INSTRUCTOR NOTE: Refer to the TRICARE Overview Handout.
-Play optional video, TRICARE Options and Cost.

 Whenever you move to a new duty station and state, especially to your first duty station, it's a good idea to review and update all your insurance policies - this includes property, auto, life and health insurance - to make sure you're protected.
 In this section, we will cover health insurance.